Fernando-A-Rocha/mta-add-models/README.md

 With this resource you can make scripts or change your existing scripts to add new skin, vehicle and object IDs to your server!
 For example, you may add all SA-MP object models!

+## Docs/Tutorial

+🚀 **Are you new to this resource?** Start here: [Documentation file](/.github/doc/DOCUMENTATION.md)

+## Requirements

+⚠️ **Before you download and install this resource**, make sure you have the following:

+- MTA 1.6 Nightly server (most recent version recommended from [nightly.multitheftauto.com](https://nightly.multitheftauto.com/))
+- Up to date MTA client to play on the server
+- Some scripting knowledge to use the new models in your scripts
+- Basic understanding of GTA:SA and how game mods work

-## What changed? ⚠️
+## Download

-**This version (v5) provides no guarantee that your code made for previous versions (v3, v4) will still work, but don't worry, the main concept hasn't changed.**
+Get the [Latest Version](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest) from the **Releases** section.

+## Older versions

-It is easy to migrate from v4 (not from v3) to v5.
-The **models folder structure remains the same**, but the scripts have changed.
+It is easy to migrate to v5 from newmodels v4 (not from v3; the architecture of that version is no longer used).
+The **models folder structure remains the same**, but the scripts have changed in the way models are applied to elements.

-This resource no longer uses and relies on the **MTA Element Data system** to sync the models to all clients!
+This resource no longer uses and relies on the **MTA Element Data system** (`setElementData`) to sync the models to all clients!
+Instead, newmodels makes use of Lua tables and MTA events.
 This major change was made to **improve performance** and control the sync of models more efficiently.

-## Docs/Tutorial

-🚀 **Are you new to this resource?**

-Access the [Documentation file](/.github/doc/DOCUMENTATION.md) to learn everything you need to know.

 ## Community

 Visit the [Thread on the MTA Forum](https://forum.mtasa.com/topic/133212-rel-add-new-models-library/) to get in touch with fellow users and developers.

-## Download

-Get the [Latest Version](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest) from the **Releases** section.

 ## Media